pxcbe/apt-installer/README.md

 ```

 Next download the .sh file and put it on the PLCnext using WinSCP.
 The directory i used is /opt/plcnext.
-The directory where the .deb files will be placed during the install is /opt/plcnext/apt_installer, this can be changed in the script using the built-in linux text editor or any other tect editor on your computer (notepad++, notepad,...).
+The directory where the .deb files will be placed during the install is /opt/plcnext/apt_installer, this can be changed in the script using the built-in linux text editor or any other text editor on your computer (notepad++, notepad,...).

 ## running the script
 To run the script make it avalable as an executable using this comand in the folder where the script is located: